Cantersoft/YTPMVE/README.md

 --->
 3. Either:

-	* Use the `install.bat` script, which requires administrator privileges to copy to folders inside Program Files, like the Script Menu folder
+	* Use the `install.bat` script, which requires administrator privileges to copy to folders inside Program Files, like the Script Menu folder.

 	or
 	* Copy the entire YTPMVE folder from the zip file and paste it into Vegas Pro's Script Menu folder, which is located at `C:\Program Files\VEGAS\VEGAS Pro XX.0\Script Menu`.